felipecarrillo100/ngx-json-contextmenu-workspace/projects/ngx-json-contextmenu/README.md

 ## Advanced options
 The component `ngx-json-contextmenu` supports multiple options:
- * menuClass: allows you to define a class to customize the styling
+ * menuClass: allows you to define a class to customize the style
- * rtl: if true then rtl is applied to the context menu
+ * rtl: if true then right-to-left rtl is applied to the context menu
  * disabled: Disables the context menu, if true not context menu will be displayed

 ## Style customization